LukasQ/h801/mqtt/README.md

 # MQTT firmware for H801 LED dimmer

 The is an alternative firmware for the H801 LED dimmer that uses MQTT as a control channel.
 This makes it easy to integrate into Home Assistant and other Home Automation applications.
+In this fork, the RGB channel is replaced by single channels for independant lighting.

 ## Channels